N-Nicolaou/solaire-agent/solaire-agent/README.md

-# ☀️ Solaire — Embodied AI Agent
+# ☀️ Solaire — Design, Implementation and Benchmarking of an Offline Embedded AI Agent on Consumer Single-Board Hardware

 > *"Praise the Sun! ...Oh, don't be embarrassed.
 No need to be modest.
 Here, let me share it with you."*